KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/storage_and_data_transfer/data_transfer.md

 (fpsync_section)=
 ## fpsync
-While rsync is appropriate for most synchronization needs, fpsync may be more suitable for synchronizing large directories.
-Fpsync synchronizes directories in parallel by using fpart and rsync to launch several jobs simultaneously, and, like rsync, the synchronization can be resumed if disrupted.
+While `rsync` is appropriate for most synchronization needs, `fpsync` may be more suitable for synchronizing large directories. `fpsync` synchronizes directories in parallel by using `fpart` and `rsync` to launch several jobs simultaneously, and, like `rsync`, the synchronization can be resumed if disrupted.
 Fpsync can launch synchronization processes locally or remotely on one or more workers using ssh.
 Remote workers must be able to access both the source and destination directories.
 Unlike rsync, only the source directory contents are synchronized, not the directory itself.

 ```bash
 fpsync [arguments] [path to source directory] [path to destination directory]
 ```

-You can customize the fpsync command by adding any of the arguments below directly after the fpsync command:
+You can customize the `fpsync` command by adding any of the arguments below directly after the `fpsync` command:

 | fpsync Argument | Description |
 |---------|-------------|